 In the beginning of our work together, sessions are typically scheduled closer together to build some momentum.
 As time progressed we discuss spacing sessions out as we see fit.

 All sessions are an hour in length.

 No. It is my intention to help free my clients from the grips of measuring or monitoring every little bite they put in their mouth.

 The only exception would be when I feel my client would benefit from a degree of structure with their eating, but even this is highly individual.

-An initial session is an hour in length and is an in-depth discussion about your main health concerns, what you’d like to see happen for your health and your life, and what has you feeling “stuck” these days.
-It is important we establish a firm sense of trust and rapport in our first session and we begin with actionable steps by the end of our first session.
+An initial session is an hour in length and is an in-depth discussion about your main health concerns, what you’d like to see happen for your health and your life, and where you’re feeling challenged.
+It is important we establish a firm sense of trust and rapport in our first session and we begin with helpful steps by the end of our first session.

 Of course I may be a bit biased, but an investment in ourselves is one of the best gifts we can give those closest to us.
-Making self-care a priority is not only a symbolic and powerful personal act, but affects all areas outside of our internal experience.
+Making self-care a priority is not only a symbolic and powerful personal act, but affects our outer world as well.

 If a health, eating, weight, or body image challenge is absorbing energy in a way that makes us less emotionally and mentally available than we’d love to be for our relationships, families, communities, or work, then our healing is as much for them as it is for us.